 Dangerous toys, malfunctioning car parts, and contaminated food all fall under consumer products that could bring a mass tort if many people are injured as a result of using or consuming the product.
-The company who produces the product could be liable for any harm or injury sustained while using the product.
+The company that produces the product could be liable for any harm or injury sustained while using the product.

 There are new drugs being created all the time to address numerous health issues and concerns.
 New drugs have to go through a rigorous testing and approval process in order to allow the public to use the drug.

 Despite making it to the market, some drugs can have negative health consequences that are uncovered only after many people have used them.
 Pharmaceutical companies are responsible for ensuring that their drugs are safe and informing the drug users of any side effects.
 If a prescription drug (or even an over-the-counter one) has harmed you or someone you love, then the pharmaceutical company could be liable.

 If a company damages the environment, there can be adverse effects not only for the actual land, but also for people in the surrounding vicinity.
 Toxic spills, illegal dumping, oil leaks, and pollution are only a few examples of actions that can harm the environment.
 Consequences of these actions could be water contamination, which could ruin tourism and the fishing industry, exposure to pollution and toxic chemicals, which could cause an array of health issues, and more.

 Do You Have a Mass Tort Lawsuit?